PradeepKrGupta/Bus_Tracking_System--pkg/README.md

 # AWS Cloud Based Real-Time Bus Tracking System

 ## Overview
 This project is a cross-platform mobile application built with React Native that enables real-time tracking and navigation of vehicles.
-It utilizes AWS services such as EC2, Amplify, and Cognito for the backend infrastructure.
+It utilizes AWS services such as EC2, Google and firebase for the backend infrastructure.

 ### Features
-- Real-time vehicle navigation using mobile GPS
+- Real-time vehicle navigation using mobile GPS.
-- Cloud Authentication using AWS services
+- Cloud Authentication using Google Firebase.

 ## Setup Instructions
 1. **Backend Setup:**
    - Set up EC2 instance for hosting backend services.
-   - Configure AWS Amplify for managing backend resources.
-   - Use AWS Cognito for user authentication.
+   - Use of Google Firebase for user authentication.

 2. **Frontend Setup:**
    - Clone this repository.